What is Candida?

 - About 15% of people dealing with weakened immune systems suffer from systematic illnesses due to Candida.
 This is because the weakened immune system allows the infections to get into the bloodstream more easily by means of cuts in the skin.

-- When antibiotics are used often, it may kill the good bacteria that fight yeast infections, causing a buildup of Candidal organisms in a location which results in an infection.
+- When antibiotics are used often, it may kill the good bacteria that fight yeast infections, causing a buildup of Candidal organisms in a location that results in an infection.

 Symptoms of Candida